Is it worth visiting Hanoi?

 How diverse beverage is!
 Just know that the Vietnamese are creative and eager to learn but the ability of creating beverage is surprising.
 There are some drinks with special flavor out of expectation which you only taste in Vietnam.
 Egg Coffee is a typical example of an idiom sentence: the difficulty emerges the wisdom.
 It is invented in late 19th century because of the shortage of sugar.
 So the makers used egg yolk instead for sugar to decrease strong flavor of coffee.
 Nowadays, it becomes one of best beverages any tourist should try at least one time in Vietnam.

 As far as you might know Vietnam is a tropical nation with monsoon climate, so there is a diversity of fruit.
 Having some kinds of fruit you have never seen before in any countries on the world.
 Each of seasons has typical kinds of fruits.
 For instance, in summer, we have longan, lychee, custard apple or mango, whereas in winter we have pomegranate, guava and orange.
-Fruit sometimes becomes a reason for your travelling in Vietnam.
+Fruit sometimes becomes a reason for your traveling in Vietnam.

 Hanoi Street Food Tours For Free